troupe/troupe.github.io/_posts/2013-05-22-live-collections.md

 1. _Event ordering_: Sometimes the client will receive Faye events before the RESTful operation that caused the event has completed, other times not.
 Don't make any assumptions about the order and timing of events.
 Read how we deal with some of these problems in the next section.

 1. _Security_: Obviously this demo doesn't use security, but it's something you'll need to consider carefully.

+1. _Partitioning_: In this demo all clients get all change events.
+In a real-world system, this is usually not the case.
+Follow RESTful principals so that different partitions have different endpoints and this problem is fairly easy to workaround.

 1. _Dodgy websockets_: Websockets are awesome when they work.
 Faye deals with much of the pain, but not all of it.
 Expect weird edge-cases when dealing with bad network connections (or mobile connections), iOS, computers that have awoken from sleep and other scenarios.